The circle method and bounds for $L$-functions - III: $t$-aspect subconvexity for GL(3) $L$-functions: Application of Cauchy inequality and Poisson summation - II

-(Note that \eqref{cond-K} implies that $K>N^{1/6}$.)
 The same bound holds for all values of $J$.
 Since there are $O(\log t)$ many $J$ we can sum over them without worsening the bound, and so the same bound holds for $S_1(N,C):=\sum_JS_{1,J}(N,C)$.
 Substituting this estimate in Lemma~\ref{pre-lemma} we get that the contribution of $S_1(N,C)$ to $S^+(N)$ is bounded by \\